kazabooboo/gizra.com/_posts/2012-12-19-drupal-node-js-pantheon-and-heroku.md

 ###Install node

 Node.js module's README.txt explains how to do it.
 I’m using Mac so for me it was a simple ``brew install node``.
-Get the dev version or 7.x-1.1 (doesn’t exist yet) of the Node.js module, and enable it Download the node libraries needed by executing ``npm install`` from the Node.js module directory.
+Get the latest release of the Node.js module, and enable it.
+Download the node libraries needed by executing ``npm install`` from the Node.js module directory.
 That command will look at ```package.json``` and install all the dependencies.
 Ok, On to the interesting parts.